natacasey/Data-Mining/README.md

 - The data on marvel.com is not arranged in one table which complicated the way the data was scraped.
 All of the URL-addresses with the information about Marvel characters from marvel.com sitemap needed to be scraped.
 The rest of the data was obtained by looping through the URL-addresses and scraping the necessary information.
 - When pulling the data from the API I had to work with pagination (only 100 observations were allowed per request).
 Filtering by publisher couldn't be done when sending a request.
 I had to pull the information about comic characters from all publishers which resulted in a big number of records.
 Due to the pagination data pulling took a long time to complete the request.

-## Use
+## Future Use
-The final dataset is cleaned and ready for further types analysis, for example, classification analysis.
+The final dataset is cleaned and ready for further types of analysis, for example, classification analysis.